 A couple of years ago, Chris Robinson was a former Facebook and PayPal art director with no boat-building (nor sailing) experience.
 Then the Tsunami hit Japan (where he’d lived and met his wife).
 He happened to be working in a startup incubator at the time with some “very smart people,” including an astronaut, and everyone was sketching ideas for tsunami-proof shelters.

 “Ideas like helium balloon houses and personal jet packs were exciting lunchtime topics,” he writes on his blog.
 “Eventually, the idea of a floating ball as an escape vessel was hatched.”

-Robinson liked his design (inspired by oil-derrick escape pods and the hanging tree house spheres from Canadian artist Tom Chudleigh) so much, he began to build it behind his house.
-Two years later, his backyard is dominated by his 22-foot-long, 10-foot-wide and 8.5-foot-high plywood-and-epoxy tsunami-proof pod (AKA Tsunamiball).
+Robinson liked his design (inspired by oil-derrick escape pods and the hanging tree house spheres from Canadian artist Tom Chudleigh) so much that he began to build it behind his house.
+Two years later, his backyard is dominated by his 22-foot-long, 10-foot-wide, and 8.5-foot-high plywood-and-epoxy tsunami-proof pod (AKA Tsunamiball).

 He’s not a survivalist, but Robinson believes in the power of making things.
 “This is not a desperate attempt to save my family from the dreaded Palo Alto tsunamis that happen every year, but I think it’s a serious problem, and I haven’t seen a lot that’s being done about it and I just thought, what a great design challenge to just think it through.
 And the best way I know how to think it through is to build it.”